highchair/artinruins-com/_property/209-211-217-angell-st-pvd.md

 211 – House, after 1895.
 Colonial Revival; 2-1/2 stories; hip roof; siding; entrance in enclosed porch on east; bay window above entrance; large front dormer with pedimented gable; detail stripped.

 217 – House, 1892.
 Colonial Revival; 2-1/2 stories; massive end-gambrel roof; clapboard; fine large-scale, compact dwelling; off-center entrance covered by central porch with paired Tuscan columns; bay window over porch contains stucco relief panel with foliate ornament and date; entablature trim between floors and 1st-story corner pilasters; bracketed side overhangs over 1st story and end overhangs over 2nd; side bays and dormers; chimney projects through dormer on west.

+**NOTE:** Though the houses were included in the nomination form, they were not officially part of the district.
+A homeowner has the ability to abstain from being included in the district, or the commission could have decided — based on various factors — that the houses did not deserve inclusion.
+Even if the houses were part of the National Register district, they would not be prevented from demolition if the owners chose to do so.
+At best, a delay for review would have occurred.

 ### In the News